Preparing Your Home For Selling

 Want to read more about staging?
 Check out this post with some before and after home staging magic!

 There is no one-size-fits-all plan for preparing your home to sell - however, the simple steps above apply regardless of the price range you are selling in.
-When considering more costly upgrades like professional home staging or renovations, be sure you have a qualified Realtor like myself advocating for your bottomline.
-Selling your home is about netting you the highest return, not forfeiting your hard-earned dollars.
+When considering more costly upgrades like professional home staging or renovations, be sure you have a qualified Realtor advocating for your bottomline.
+Selling your home is about netting you the highest return.